(Updated January 5, 2023)

 Can you save more “shopping around”?

 Mind you, these “cost savings” figures are based on how much of a discount you receive at the pump – not a comparison to what you would have paid if you’d shopped around elsewhere in the area.
 So we did a “trip on paper” to see just how much money we would save if we took our rig and drove to one of our summer visiting spots – Olympia, Washington.
-We logged in our typical fuel stop towns, used our rig’s average fuel economy for a basis, and figured out what we’d pay using the TSD Logistics card versus what we’d pay if we shopped around.
+We logged in our typical fuel stop towns, used our rig’s average fuel economy for a basis, and figured out what we’d pay using the Open Roads card versus what we’d pay if we shopped around.
 Here’s how it worked out.

 On a one-way trip from Quartzsite, Arizona, to Olympia, Washington, we used our usual route, which swung us up north into Las Vegas, through Ely and Wells, Nevada, into and across Oregon, then following the Columbia River west into the Portland area, and north up the I-5 into Olympia.